 At the same time, in view of a leadership vacuum in world politics and economics stemming from US unilateralism, opportunities for China from its own brand of targeted monetary internationalism are greater than ever.
 As a former head of the State Administration of Foreign Exchange, which manages China’s $3.1tn stock of foreign currency reserves, Yi has a natural leaning towards international affairs.

 Domestic preoccupations will however loom large.
-Concentration of political, economic and financial power is now firmly with the Communist party, with President Xi Jinping at its head.
-The government's control of currency and monetary policy is likely to strengthen further under the stewardship of Vice-Premier Liu He, now given wider powers as the country's supreme economic technocrat.
+The Chinese central bank is firmly under the jurisdiction of the state council.
+The government’s control of currency and monetary policy is likely to strengthen further under the stewardship of Vice-Premier Liu He, now given wider powers as the country’s supreme economic technocrat.

 Although far from enjoying the independence of his western counterparts, Zhou, softly spoken and persuasive on the world stage, had been at the forefront of an unparalleled period of Chinese expansion and liberalisation.

 The task now for US-educated Yi – a deputy governor since 2008 – is to continue this progress while assuring investors and policy-makers that China is a safe place to deposit assets and build businesses.
-He will also form part of the effort to show the US, Europe and the rest of Asia that Beijing can be entrusted with a rising share of world economic decision-making, in the absence of coherence in the US.
+He will also form part of the effort to show the US, Europe and the rest of Asia that Beijing can be entrusted with a rising share of world economic decision-making.

-2. Make a special effort over curbing hazards in public private partnerships – a fast-growing area of the Chinese economy that has expanded partly because local authorities have been trying to offload debt towards private investors.
-PPPs are a hidden danger for Chinese borrowers, lenders and regulators that will grow over time.
+- Make a special effort over curbing hazards in public private partnerships – a fast-growing area of the Chinese economy that has expanded partly because local authorities have been trying to offload debt towards private investors.
+PPP is a hidden danger for Chinese borrowers, lenders and regulators that will grow over time.
 Although this form of buttressing growth through new vehicles for debt and equity financing has its uses, Yi should show he is aware that it could become addictive and even lethal.
 Many PPP legal contracts are poorly understood and unenforceable.